cornetthomas/death_by_meeting/README.md

 To keep the file size low some possible features where not possible:
 1. Ability to define your own time limit - DONE
 2. Ability to reset before reaching the end of the timer - DONE
-3. Share option to Twitter
+3. Share option to Twitter - DONE